 ARTICLE III ELECTION OF DELEGATES

 Section 1: Process of Electing Delegates

 Delegate ballots will be mailed from the ASA office in August of each year to members in good standing as of August 1 of that year.
 All ballots must be returned to the ASA office by the Tuesday after Labor Day in September of that year.
 When ballots are mailed there will be a list of members in good standing from that state or district for members to select from to fill in their ballots.
+Each member shall cast the same number of votes that match the number of delegates eligible from that state or district to have that ballot counted.
 Only one ballot or delegate will be allowed per membership vote per entity or membership.
-The ballots mailed for each state or district will include the number or delegates allocated from their state or district.
-When the ballots have been counted to determine who the delegates are, each delegate will be contacted to confirm their willingness and intentions to serve and attend the annual meeting to vote.
-If any elected delegate declines the position, then the member in standing with the next most votes will be contacted to serve as a delegate till all allotted delegates positions are filled from voting members in good standing.
-All delegates will be notified as soon as possible after the ballots have been returned to the office and counted.
+The ballots mailed for each state or district will include the number of delegates allocated from their state or district.
+Ballots will be counted to determine the delegates with the most votes.
+Each delegate will be contacted to confirm their willingness and intentions to serve and attend the annual meeting.
+If any elected delegate declines the position, the member in good standing with the next highest number of votes will be contacted and asked their willingness and intentions to serve as a delegate.
+This process will continue until all allotted delegates positions are filled.
 Delegates will be notified at least 30 days prior to the annual meeting.
-Delegates will serve their state or district representative from October 1 to September 31 of each year.
+Delegates will serve their state or district as a representative from October 1 to September 31 of each year.

 Section 2: Definition of Members in Good Standing